angristan/awesome-stars/README.md

 ## Python

+- [CyberPunkMetalHead/gateio-crypto-trading-bot-binance-announcements-new-coins](https://github.com/CyberPunkMetalHead/gateio-crypto-trading-bot-binance-announcements-new-coins) - This is a crypto trading bot that scans the Binance Annoucements page for new coins, and places trades on Gateio
 - [facebookincubator/cinder](https://github.com/facebookincubator/cinder) - Instagram's performance oriented fork of CPython.
 - [nl2go/ansible-role-hetzner_installimage](https://github.com/nl2go/ansible-role-hetzner_installimage) - An Ansible Role that manages the OS image installation lifecycle of Hetzner servers using Hetzner Robot API.
 - [ceph/ceph-deploy](https://github.com/ceph/ceph-deploy) - Deploy Ceph with minimal infrastructure, using just SSH access